DevYatsu/wie/README.md

 The project had many workarounds for its launch and originally used Unicorn Engine.
 It was possible to achieve the entire initialization sequence, but later it was decided to delete the data associated with it and start creating its own engine based on iced-x86 and Cranelift.

 In one of the tests before removing Lunar Specific elements, it was possible to accelerate the launch by almost 2 seconds compared to Unicorn Engine.

-The engine is currently in a raw state.
-It can execute the bundled probe EXEs, but CPU consumption is extremely high (exceeding 90%).
-At this early stage of running ultra-small executable files, initial optimization attempts have not yet yielded positive results, and the engine lacks proper optimization passes.

 ## AI-Usage